Boris Yeltsin: President of the Russian Soviet Federative Socialist Republic

 On 4 March 1990, Yeltsin was elected to the Congress of People's Deputies of Russia representing Sverdlovsk with 72% of the vote.
-On 29 May 1990, he was elected chairman of the Supreme Soviet of the Russian Soviet Federative Socialist Republic (RSFSR), in spite of the fact that Gorbachev personally pleaded with the Russian deputies not to select Yeltsin.
-He was supported by both democratic and conservative members of the Supreme Soviet, which sought power in the developing political situation in the country.
+On 29 May 1990, he was elected chairman of the Supreme Soviet of the Russian Soviet Federative Socialist Republic (RSFSR), although Gorbachev personally pleaded with the Russian deputies not to select Yeltsin.

-A part of this power struggle was the opposition between power structures of the Soviet Union and the RSFSR.
+A part of this power struggle was the opposition between the power structures of the Soviet Union and the RSFSR.
 In an attempt to gain more power, on 12 June 1990, the Congress of People's Deputies of the RSFSR adopted a declaration of sovereignty.
 On 12 July 1990, Yeltsin resigned from the CPSU in a dramatic speech before party members at the 28th Congress of the Communist Party of the Soviet Union, some of whom responded by shouting "Shame!"